YanehCheck/DesdemonaToolkit/README.md

 ![.NET](https://img.shields.io/badge/.NET-8.0-8A2824)
 ## About

-Desdemona Toolkit is free and open-source application for externally viewing and managing Fortnite accounts.
+Desdemona Toolkit is free and open-source desktop application for externally viewing and managing Fortnite accounts with high focus on customizability and safety.

-<b>Safe</b> - Credentials or data will never be sent to any third party.
+<b>Safe</b> - Designed to guarantee that credentials or any data will never be sent to me or any other third party.
-<b>Open-source</b> - All code is licenced under GPL-3.0!
+<b>Open-source</b> - All code is public and licenced under GPL-3.0!
 <b>Customization</b> - Make it yours with flexible settings and options.

 ### ⚠️Desdemona Toolkit is currently in early active development.
-You should expect bugs, major changes and lack of features early-on.⚠️
+You should expect bugs, breaking changes and lack of features early-on.⚠️

 ## Features

-⭐ Browse your inventory with custommizable and advanced filtering ⭐ Export your inventory as a customizable image or to Fortnite.GG
+⭐ Browse your inventory including unlocked styles with advanced filtering ⭐ Export your inventory to Fortnite.GG or as a customizable image
-⭐ Create custom filter based on your needs and preference wtih support for all unlockable styles ⭐ Fetch the newest item data at any time
+⭐ Create custom filter based on your needs with simple, but powerful DTKF filtering language ⭐ Fetch the newest item data at any time

 ## Usage